Stock up with our Shop Small Sale! Shop the sale

 In luminous prose, Chicago native Thomas Dyja re-creates the story of the city in its postwar prime and explains its profound impact on modern America.

-Thomas Dyja is the award-winning author of nonfiction books and three novels.
+Thomas Dyja is the author of the award-winning The Third Coast: When Chicago Built the American Dream, as well as three novels.
 He lives on the Upper West Side of Manhattan.

-David Drummond has made his living as an actor for over twenty-five years, appearing on stages large and small throughout the country and in Seattle, Washington, his hometown.
-He has narrated over thirty audiobooks, in genres ranging from current political commentary to historical nonfiction, fantasy, military, thrillers, and humor.
+David Drummond has made his living as an actor for over twenty-five years, appearing on stages large and small.
 He received an AudioFile Earphones Award for his first audiobook, Love ’Em or Lose ’Em: Getting Good People to Stay.
 When not narrating, he keeps busy writing plays and stories for children.

 Shop the sale